vlmontegrande/rivals-blog/content/index.md

     The pinnacle of CakeAssault's illustrious career came during season seven.
 In an unprecedented show of dominance, Cake won EIGHT out of the NINE (!!)
 RCS tournaments, with the only one able to stop the #CakeSweep being a surging Seggo.
 The competition picked up in the last season, but Cake fended off upstarts Soulrifle211 and kusi to just barely nab his final number one ranking.

     It takes a special type of player to place as the best in the world in five out of the eight RCS season rankings, and never even drop below the top five in the rest.
 He’s won pretty much every prominent offline tournament there is, and then some.
 There's been less than twenty RCS tournament winners, but he's won RCS tournaments under three different usernames.
 He kept up with the old guard of Ralph, MrLz, and FullStream, battled Penguin and Xaro in the heights of their careers, and fended off Soulrifle211, Seggo and kusi to end the scene with a bang.
+There's a reason he is mentioned twenty-five times in this article before his actual entry: he IS the competitive scene.
 He's managed to become the villain, and also the protagonist.
 Without a shadow of a doubt, CakeAssault is the greatest to ever touch the game.
 </li>
 </ol>